|Overall Record:||64-83-1, .436|

 |Office Location:||Roberts Pavilion - 235|

-Coach Walkenbach enters his fourth season at the helm of the Claremont-Mudd-Scripps baseball program in the 2018-19 academic year.
-Prior to CMS, he served seven years as the head baseball coach at NCAA Division I Cornell University.
-He led the team to its first ever Ivy League Championship in 2012 and set single season school records with 31 wins overall and going 14-6 in conference play.
+The turnaround is no surprise, as Walkenbach has a history of acheiving unprecedented success at his previous coaching stops.
+Prior to CMS, he served seven years as the head baseball coach at NCAA Division I Cornell University, where he led the Big Red to its first-ever Ivy League Championship in 2012 and set single season school records with 31 wins overall and going 14-6 in conference play.
 The team won the Lou Gehrig Division of the Ivy League in 2009 and 2012.
 Academically, the Big Red baseball team was recognized for being in the top 10 percent of Division I baseball for all seven years under Walkenbach.

 Before his tenure at Cornell, Walkenbach was the head coach of the Division III Franklin & Marshall baseball program in Lancaster, Penn.
 Under his tutelage, the Diplomats won two regular season Centennial Conference championships in 2006 and 2007 and achieved a 69-42 overall record, the highest percentage during any three-year period in program history.
 The team finished the 2006 season ranked No. 13 in Division III, the highest ranking for the program to date.